jordy-manner/lab-react-admin/README.md

 </html>
 ```

-2. Create the admin route
+2. Create an admin route

 Change the RoutingServiceProvider